Study overseas in an approved international or similar exchange program. CR/NC only. Pre: consent of academic advisor.

 (3-hr Lec/Lab combination) Laboratory-type course for improving communication abilities in the sciences and engineering.
 Presentations to lay audiences are emphasized.
 Hands-on experience in techniques and methods is provided.

 Exploring, understanding, and implementing Hawaiian and Western cultural and environmental landscape design principles.
 A concentrated look at how to think about creating and respecting a sense of place through landscape design.
-TPSS majors only.
+TPSS and LAND majors only.
 A-F only.
 (Cross-listed as ARCH 656)

 Combined lecture/discussion on grants and grant writing.
 Designed to introduce graduate students to grants and grant proposal writing through lectures, class discussion, writing assignments, and peer review.
 Open to CTAHR graduate students only; others with consent.
 (Cross-listed as ANSC 657 and FSHN 657)